-Shortness of breath or light-headedness during activity is often the first symptom.
-You may have a fast heart beat and feel like your heart is pounding.
+Shortness of breath or lightheadedness during activity is often the first symptom of cor pulmonale.
+You may also have a fast heartbeat and feel like your heart is pounding.

-Over time, symptoms occur with lighter activity or even while at rest.
-They may include:
+Over time, symptoms occur with lighter activity or even while you are at rest.
+Symptoms you may have are:

 The goal of treatment is to control symptoms.
-It is important to treat medical disorders that cause pulmonary hypertension, which can lead to cor pulmonale.
+It is important to treat medical problems that cause pulmonary hypertension, because they can lead to cor pulmonale.